ranja-sarkar/search/README.md

 <img width="467" height="272" alt="af2" src="https://github.com/user-attachments/assets/a4f1492e-77f8-4827-87d1-74d3af50c8d1" />

-But before this in [2018](https://www.nature.com/articles/s41598-018-24760-x), the paper about computationally designing proteins with deep learning neural networks was published.
+In [2018](https://www.nature.com/articles/s41598-018-24760-x), the paper about computationally designing proteins with deep learning neural networks was published.
 In this study, the neural network or deep learning approach was taken to design a protein for predicting the probability of 20 natural amino acids on each residue in it.

 <img width="592" height="173" alt="res" src="https://github.com/user-attachments/assets/e4257dee-d4ac-4daf-8167-44893276749a" />

-✔️ I had switched over to the corporate sector in the later part of 2017 from academia and hence, scientific research.
+✔️ I had switched over to the corporate sector in the later part of 2017 from academia and scientific research.
 However, I did keep a track of things.

 # My work